rad182/potential/slack/slack.md

 # Slack

 Get on [Slack](https://artsy.slack.com).
-You can download the OSX app from the [Apple store](https://itunes.apple.com/us/app/slack/id803453959?mt=12).
+You can download the OS X app from the [Apple store](https://itunes.apple.com/us/app/slack/id803453959?mt=12).
 Also install it on your phone.
 We use Slack for all internal messaging, and prefer it to email in, basically, all cases.

 ### Engineering Slack Channels